jundeli/quantum-gan/README.md

 ```
 python p2_qgan_hg_15p.py
 ```
-Run 'p2_qgan_hg_15p.py' or 'p4_qgan_hg_15p.py', if you want to implement patched quantum GAN with hybrid generator.
+Run 'p2_qgan_hg_15p.py' or 'p4_qgan_hg_15p.py', if you want to implement patched quantum GAN with hybrid generator for 2 patches and 4 patches, respectively.

 ## Citation
 ```